HAlireza94/TPI/README.md

 # Excess Chemical Potential of CO2 and H2S in Water
 The release of carbon dioxide from fossil fuel combustion is a significant contributor to global warming.
 This concern has led to increasing interest in capturing and storing CO₂ from post-combustion and oxy-fuel combustion processes.
 Effective separation process design and optimization rely on a thorough understanding of the thermodynamic properties of phase equilibria.
 In the same token, H2S also plays a hazardous role in upstream and downstream industries, where efforts have been taken to address challenges related to H2S removal over the past years.
 Desining an efficient separation, often using liquid-liquid extraction (LLE), requires to have a deep understanding of the mechanism through which H2S dissolves in the solvent.
 Given this, the question arises: how can we expect to design an effective LLE process without sufficient molecular-level understanding of the solubility of these gases in a basic solvent such as water?
 Current united force fields appear to suffer delivering an accurate description of the thermodynamic properties of these gases, especially solubility.
 In this side project, I tried to optimize the cross-interactions between CO2/H2S + Water.
+The Lennard - Jones parameters for CO2 and H2S are taken from ref [1-2].

 ## Results